acvitech/spa4j/README.md

 SPA4J
 ===========

-SPA4J is a library created to help developers build Java-based application for running HTML applications.
-The single page application such as Angular can be wrapped quickly into different Java-based wrappers.
-As of now, the library provides supporting classes to bundle an angular application in a

-1. JavaFX based desktop application
+SPA4J is a library created to help build HTML/SPA such as Angular app, wrapped into Java-based wrappers.
+As of now, the library provides supporting classes to bundle an angular application in a JavaFX based desktop application.

-The upcoming version will target the following wrapping

-2. Web Archive and supports progressive web app using AppCache

 The project will also help other SPA app type (like React), if not supported automatically.

 More details are available on https://www.acvitech.com/tools.html